adobe/balance-text/README.md

 jQuery was used so that the code would be easier to write to work in most common browsers.
 None of the novel ideas introduced by this code require jQuery.

 ## Changelog
-* v 1.0 - Initial Release
+* v 1.0.0 - Initial Release
+* v 1.0.1 - Bug fix by chrisbank
+* v 1.0.2 - Better break point detection mmcgahan, bug fixes
+* v 1.1.0 - Fix bugs submitted by rodneyrehm, colmjude
+* v 1.2.0 - Text-align:justify support by hunterjm